plasne/multitenant/README.md

   - A WPF client that can consume those services after authenticating

 ## Samples
+To create the multi-tenant Azure AD application, see this [guide](docs/ad-application.md).

 Click on any of the following to understand the specifics of the configuration:

 - Authentication Services